TelepathicGrunt/UltraAmplifiedDimension-Forge/README.txt

 Highly recommend to also use the Optifine mod with my mod as well!
 You can choose biome sizes, ore spawn rates, structure rarity, selection biomes, and much more with this mod's config options!

-Feel free to use this mod for whatever you want as long as you do not make money or profit off of it.
+Feel free to use this mod and any part of it for whatever you want as long as you do not make money or profit off of it.
-If you do, you better share some of that cash with me!
-LOL.
-Just kidding!
-Mojang probably won't be happy so please don't profit off my mod or pretend you made it.
+Just be sure to give me credit if you do.
+That's all.
+Enjoy! :)

 ------------------------------------------------